Kakalanp/OOP-school-library/README.md

 - change to the directory using `cd OOP-school-library`

-- open with your prefffered code editor.
+- open with your preffered code editor.

  ## Running the project